1828 Assistant Director of Plaster Student Union-Facilities and Operations

 Experience: One year of professional experience in student union operation, facilities management, or a related field is required.
 Budget management, knowledge of audio-visual equipment operation, knowledge of basic custodial and maintenance practices, and knowledge of student development philosophy and its application to a student union setting is preferred.

-Other: Scope of the position requires some evening and weekend work.
+Other: The scope of the position requires some evening and weekend work; some out-of-town travel is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES